nysteo/restaurantApp/README.md

 ## Issues/ Problems
--zomato api only returns the number of reviews not the reviews themselves.
+- zomato api only returns the number of reviews not the reviews themselves.
 - if the restaurants do not load, the app might have run out of api calls. (if this happens please reach out to me at teonys@nyu.edu)

+## Statistics
+- Loading time: 2-3 seconds
+- Average API calls per visit: 3-6

 This project was created by Teo Nys August 2020